-Whether you are new in the field or a professional who has seemed to run out of webinar introduction script ideas, this guide is sure to help you out.
+Whether you are new in the field or a professional who has seemed to run out of webinar script opening ideas, this guide is sure to help you out.

-Why You Neh Write a Webinar Opening Script
+Why You Need to Write a Webinar Script Opening

 It’s no secret that even the greatest of public speakers make use of scripts.